tresf/hid4java/README.md

 and you're good to go.

 Maven will place the built JAR into the `target` directory.
-The Maven `install` process will also place a copies of the built artifacts into `~/.m2/repository/org/hid4java/hid4java/<version>/`.
+The Maven `install` process will also place copies of the built JARs into `~/.m2/repository/org/hid4java/hid4java/<version>/` so that other local projects can find and share them.

 # 🤔 More information